Frequently asked questions

 A: I require that a trainer has at least 5 years of personal training experience before I will even consider them to join my team.
 In addition, they are required to receive additional training with me to insure that the client receives the High Performance program.
 Most of my trainers have in excess of 15 years experience as well as competitive athletic backgrounds.

 Q: What is the nature of your diet?
-Do you follow 40-30-30 or Atkins or other popular diet scheme?
+Do you use intermittent fasting or Keto or other popular diet schemes?

 A: My diet uses small meals 5-6 times per day in order to stimulate your metabolism to optimize lean tissue and minimize fatty tissue.
 The exact composition of the diet depends on your metabolism and body type.
 My diet is unique and does not fall into any fad diet plan.
 As every person is different, every diet is different.
-Your individual diet will have certain amounts of proteins, carbohydrates, and fats.
+Your individual diet will specific amounts of proteins, carbohydrates, and fats for your body and goals.

 Q: Will I lose weight just by doing the workouts?